Notice to Appear in U.S. District Court

 The Assimilative Crimes Act allows the United States Attorney General to prosecute violations of Florida criminal law when it is alleged that the crime occurred on federal property if a corresponding federal law does not cover the criminal offense.

 The most common examples of crimes prosecuted under the Assimilative Crimes Act include:

 Traffic School for Federal Tickets

-In some cases, we advise our clients to attend a driver’s education course.
+Sometimes, we advise our clients to attend a driver’s education course after they are accused of a crime that occurred in for crimes that occurred in a motor vehicle.
 Attending the driver’s education course might be a good way to avoid accumulating points or having a driver’s license suspended.

 Failure to Appear on a Notice Violation in the U.S. District Court

 If you fail to hire an attorney to help you resolve the case, pay the fine, or appear in court by the deadline, the court might issue a warrant for your arrest.

 In addition, for charges related to a motor vehicle violation, the court may also report your failure to pay or appear to the DSHMV in Florida, which may affect your driving privileges or result in the suspension of your driver’s license.

 This article was last updated on Friday, April 29, 2022.